Are Value-Added Networks the Way to go for B2B Communication?

 You are probably familiar with this ‘BIG VAN’ claim repeated early and often by the champions of value-added networks (VANs):

 ‘The advantage of the network is the network itself.’

-The Significance of Interconnects
+The Significance of the EDI VAN Interconnect

-For an EDI to be effective, it needs to leverage the ‘VAN Solution’.
-Architecturally, such a solution is actually made up of three component solution layers – transportation, transformation, and integration.
-Similar to how your mobile phone functions by combining the services provided by a manufacturer, a network infrastructure provider, and a telecom company, an EDI leverages the synergy of these component layers to work as a synchronous whole.
+Think about your VAN connection in the same way you think about how your mobile phone functions.
+Your mobile phone functions by combining the services provided by the phone manufacturer, an infrastructure provider, and a telecom company; similarly, EDI functions by leveraging the synergy of these component layers to work as a synchronous whole.